 Gasing Hill is the green lung between Kuala Lumpur and Petaling Jaya.
 It is a secondary forest stretching more than 100 hectares.
 Visitors may not be aware that this lush jungle was once an abandoned rubber plantation.

 It is also called hutan pendidikan Bukit Gasing or Bukit Gasing Forest Reserve.

 Thanks to nature’s miraculous power of nature.
 This area, surrounded by the concrete jungle, had been restored into the sanctuary of various flora and fauna in the past sixty years.
-Today Gasing Hill, as the locals called it, has become the haven of hikers and nature lovers.
+Today Gasing Hill, as the locals call it, has become the haven of hikers and nature lovers.

-Every Saturday and Sunday morning, Gasing Hill is packed with hikers, mainly the local residents strolling along the jungle tracks and city dwellers looking for a real recharge and listening to nature’s rhythm after a hectic week.
+Every Saturday and Sunday morning, Gasing Hill is packed with hikers, mainly the residents strolling along the jungle tracks and city dwellers looking for a real recharge and listening to nature’s rhythm after a hectic week.

 1. The Entrances

 Gasing Hill is an excellent place for family outings and activities while appreciating nature’s beauty and spiritually listening to the earth’s melody.
 Visitors are from all walks of life, colors, young and old, even mother cradling babies and seniors walking with their dogs.

 You will feel it is more of a nature park than a forest because of the number of visitors and the amenities.
 (Benches for you at specific points).

 Gasing Hill has multiple entrances.
 The main entrance is off Jalan Gasing of Petaling Jaya, with a simple archway.
 The other two are at the Kuala Lumpur side of the hill, referred to as the back entrance.
 There are a few smaller trails that lead to some tar roads.